Brandon Doughty

 Brandon Doughty (born October 6, 1991) is an American former football quarterback.
-He played college football at Western Kentucky and was their starting quarterback from 2013 to 2015.
+He played college football for the Western Kentucky Hilltoppers and was their starting quarterback from 2013 to 2015.
 He was selected by the Miami Dolphins in the seventh round of the 2016 NFL draft.

 Early life

 Doughty attended North Broward Preparatory School in Coconut Creek, Florida.
 During his career as the starting quarterback he passed for 2,885 yards with 23 touchdowns and 12 interceptions.
 Rated as a three-star recruit by both ESPN and Rivals.com, Doughty was named an FACA North-South All-Star, a Dade-Broward All-Star and was named to the First-team All-Broward County by the Miami Herald and the Sun-Sentinel.

 Originally, Doughty had committed to Florida Atlantic before signing with WKU for the 2010 recruiting class.